jaredreser/Skull2Face/README.md

 This repository provides a toy implementation of the concept described here: (https://www.observedimpulse.com/2025/09/skull-to-face-using-ai-to-recreate-lost_9.html?m=1).

 The long-term vision is to develop machine learning models that take 3D skull geometry as input and generate plausible face reconstructions while explicitly representing uncertainty.
-This can support research in paleoanthropology, forensic science, and evolutionary biology.
+This can support research in paleoanthropology, forensic science, and evolutionary biology.Contributions, ideas, and discussions are welcome!
+Open an issue or submit a pull request if you’d like to collaborate.

 Right now, this repo includes a **simplified PyTorch demo** that illustrates the basic pipeline structure.
 Here is a fuller description: